Treatment for NHL

 Sometimes side effects can be long-term.
 For example, although chemo usually only temporarily affects fertility (being able to have children), sometimes it’s permanent.
 If you’re having chemo that might affect your fertility, your doctor or nurse should tell you about this.
 If there is a chance that your fertility will be affected, your doctor will talk to you about things that can be done to help you to be able to have children in the future.
 For example, guys may be able to store sperm before treatment starts - see our fertility section.

-Sometimes there can be other effects of the treatment that happen years later, which are called late effects.
-Your specialist can talk to you about this.
+Sometimes there can be other effects of the treatment that happen years later.
+These are called late effects.
+One important late effect is that some chemo can affect the heart.
+It is important to have a healthy lifestyle, including regular exercise after treatment, as this can reduce the risk of problems.
+Your doctor will talk to you about this.

 Our bodies make antibodies naturally to help us fight infections.
 Specially designed antibodies (called monoclonal antibodies) can also be made in a lab and used to treat cancer.
 These monoclonal antibodies work by locking onto a protein on the surface of the cancer cell so that it’s destroyed.

 The monoclonal antibody that’s most often used to treat NHL is called rituximab.

 Rituximab is used to treat some types of B-cell NHL.
 It’s given as a drip into a vein.
 It can be given to you as an outpatient and is usually given with chemotherapy.
 Rituximab locks on to a protein called CD20, which is found on the surface of of both some lymphoma cells and normal white blood cells (called B-lymphocytes or B-cells).
 When this happens, it triggers the body’s immune system to attack the cells and destroy them.
 As well as destroying the abnormal lymphoma cells, the rituximab also destroys your body’s normal B-cells.
 But your body can replace the normal B-cells once the treatment is over.